virtual-labs/exp-fluorescent-labeling-of-antibodies-au/experiment/procedure.md

 5. Sephadex G-100 resins : 250mg of gel filtration resin has been taken .From which  40mg should be added to a single spin column and  equilibrated with provided PBS Buffer solution.

-    Fractionation range (MW) for sephadex G-100 :   4000-10000 for globular proteins Fractionation range (MW) for sephadex G-100 :   1000-10000 for dextrans
+    Fractionation range (MW) for sephadex G-100 :   4000-10000 for globular proteins and  1000-10000 for dextrans